 - Length of Cruise – It is no surprise that longer cruises naturally have higher prices.
 Three and four-night sailings are generally less expensive overall, but their per-night price may actually be higher than longer sailings.
 Disney offers cruises that range from 3-night weekend sailings to extravagant voyages of 14 nights or longer.

 - Itinerary – Where a cruise ship travels will affect the fare price.
 Cruise lines have financial agreements with ports of call, and pay different amounts to dock at piers depending on the available facilities, the size of the ship, and how long it will be docked.
 These port fees are passed along to passengers.
 A cruise that visits more ports will naturally have higher total port fees than a cruise with fewer calls.
-Disney cruises visit ports around the world, including sailings in the Caribbean, Mediterranean, Mexico, Alaska, Hawaii, and more.
+The Home Port (where the ship starts and ends its journey) also matters; sailing out of New York might be more expensive than a Disney Cruise from Galveston, and a cruise from New Orleans would have a different price than a similar cruise sailing out of Miami.
+Disney cruises visit ports around the world, including sailings in the Caribbean, Mediterranean, Mexico, Alaska, Hawaii, and more, all at different prices.

 - Sailing Date – Just like prices of other types of travel fluctuate throughout the year, the price of Disney cruises will also fluctuate based on sailing date.
 When family cruise vacations are more popular, such as during school vacations or holidays, demand for traveling is greater and prices will be higher.
 In general, cruises early in the year, after the Christmas and New Year holiday season but before spring break vacations, are the least expensive.
 Early fall cruises, after school begins but before Halloween kicks off the year-end holiday experiences, can also be more affordable.